agraymd/packetflipper/README.md

 -CI/CD when in production
 -Set up to scale / load balance
 -Automated launch / easy teardown of production system
 -Detailed documentation about process of dev to deploy, etc.
+-A users system where users can login and keep score of some type, questions correct total, streak, etc.